lucsmachado/bloglist/README.md

-# bloglist
+# Blog List
-App for saving information about intersting blogs from around the internet.
+Node and Express application for saving information about interesting blogs from around the internet.

+Developed across the exercises for part 4 of the Fullstack Open course from the University of Helsinki.